0808 178 5868

 The carrier companies that provide the transportation for your travel arrangements produce conditions of carriage which form part of your contract both with us and with the carrier companies.
 You may ask for copies of the relevant conditions of carriage from our offices.

-Viva Tours and Travel are various provisions in place to comply with the Disability Act 1995 just give us a call we will help you in the best possible way.
+Viva Holidays Ltd. are various provisions in place to comply with the Disability Act 1995 just give us a call we will help you in the best possible way.

 9. Mobility, disability, and special requirements